NodeJS

 and it will automatically add support

-for streams and file system access:
+for encodings, streams and file system access:

 var XLSX = require("xlsx");